Start an Affiliate Program from your WordPress Website

 Rules/Matches: This is where you'll define your set of Matches for this Rule.

 Type: All or Any.
 If All, then ALL conditions must match or the Rule won't be applied.
-If Any, then if ANY one of the conditions are met, the Rule will be applied.
+If Any, then if ANY one of the conditions is met, the Rule will be applied.

 NOTE: If you have the Commission Levels add-on installed, you will also have the option to add additional commission levels.